Zeviraty/zws/readme.md

 ## Notes

  - You can dynamically bind paths while the server is running.
- - If fileshare=True, requests like /index.html will attempt to serve that file from the working directory.
+ - If `fileshare=True`, requests like `/index.html` will attempt to serve that file from the working directory.
- - The response() helper builds basic HTTP responses.
+ - The `response()` helper builds basic HTTP responses.